 Contact(s)

-From October 6 to 12, Orillia Fire and the City of Orillia recognize Fire Prevention Week to help educate the community on fire safety and preparedness.
-This year’s theme, as announced by the National Fire Protection Association (NFPA), is “Smoke alarms: Make them work for you!” and strives to educate everyone about the importance of having working smoke alarms in your home.
+From Oct.
+5 to 11, Orillia Fire and the City of Orillia recognize Fire Prevention Week to help educate the community on fire safety and preparedness.
+This year’s theme, as announced by the National Fire Protection Association (NFPA), is “Charge into Fire Safety™: Lithium-Ion Batteries in Your Home” and strives to educate everyone about about using these batteries safely.
+The campaign stresses how important it is to BUY, CHARGE, and RECYCLE safely when it comes to lithium-ion batteries.

 Remember these key smoke alarm safety tips and guidelines: